wavefrontHQ/docs/pages/doc/authorization.md

 For the first few years of its existence, Wavefront supported a simple authorization model that is based on [permissions](permissions_overview.html) assigned to individual users.
 Now Wavefront customers come from many different industries, and some customers have requested more fine-grained authorization.

-Starting with release 2018.46.x, administrators can select the authorization management model that works best for their environment.
+Starting with release 2018.46.x, administrators can select the authorization model that works best for their environment.
 If administrators want more control over who can do what, they can perform some additional setup tasks.

 **Note:** This model is cumulative.
 If you need more than basic permissions, add user groups.
 If that's not enough, add access control, which applies to users and groups.